willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 I would like to thank the traditional owners of the area for their heartfelt welcome and the work they do to conserve the land for generations to come.

+The organisation of the 2014 North Face seemed even better than usual (I think the change of venue helped them) &mdash; it was well marked, everything was smooth (except perhaps the direction at the finish, but when I did ask what to do next, they were very helpful).
+I think Tom and Alina and everyone involved do a fantastic job.
+I'd like to particularly thank everyone who volunteered their time as marshals, at checkpoints, and start and finish.

 My new friends I made on the race &mdash; I'll probably never meet them again but Peter and Erika from Sydney Striders, Charlene who made sure I was ok after